Guardian-Angel-2405/FE_guardian_angel_2405/README.md

 # Guardian Angel Frontend Repository
 ![guardian_angel_logo](https://github.com/user-attachments/assets/836291c1-b7b2-4c23-8559-51d4c90521d4)
 ‘Guardian Angel’ is a full stack Rails application that will allow users to create an account and gain access to resources that can boost mental health and/or help in times of crisis.
 Users will be able to select from a list of emotions and feelings as many times per day as they wish.
 By accessing the ‘ThroughLine API’, a list of helpful resources will be returned to the user, including, but not limited to, phone numbers, sms hotlines, support groups, and relevant, helpful websites.

+The Guardian Angel Frontend Repository provides an enviroment for a user to interact with the services provided by the backend repositories.
+Users can create an account, make daily gratitude/journal entries, and view various emergency services.
 ## Getting Started
-These instructions will give you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on deploying the project on a live system.
+If you are using the deployed version of the site, no additional set up is required.
+See the deployment section for more information.
+If you want to run this repository locally, read the Prereequisites and Installing sections of the docs.
 ### Prerequisites
 You will need to have the Ruby 3.2.2 and Rails 7.1.4.
 This project utilizes the ThroughLine API which is consumed by a separate backend application.
 - [ThroughLine]([https://www.example.com](https://api.throughlinecare.com/users/sign_in))